systeminit/si/docs/dev/TROUBLESHOOTING.md

 - `clean` removes all Cargo (Rust) build artifacts, and each TypeScript-based component will remove its `node_modules/` and associated build artifacts
-- `prepare` brings down the supporting services running in a Docker Compose deployment (i.e. the PostgreSQL database, NATS, and Faktory services), and then re-deploys them from scratch
+- `prepare` brings down the supporting services running in a Docker Compose deployment (i.e. the PostgreSQL database and NATS), and then re-deploys them from scratch
 - `build` builds all components, including apps, binaries, and libraries/packages